daftlabs/creed/README.md

     - Be consistent.
     - line length should be less than 100 characters (github's panel width)
     - clarity of code and readability are more imprtant than basically everything else
+    - frameworks have conventions
+      - don't roll your own
   - don't get defensive when talking about the product. (ex: don't shy away from things you know are hard)
   - have tests
     - run your tests
+      - frequently
   - all code should be pull requested, all members of the team should read pull requests and give some quorum of :cake: or :princess:
     - tests should be run against every pull request automatically
   - markup and css belong in templates, not controllers or models